Kingdom (video game)

 Kingdom is a strategy and resource management game developed by Thomas van den Berg and Marco Bancale with support from publisher Raw Fury.
-The title was released on 21 October 2015 for Microsoft Windows, OS X, and Linux systems.
-A port for Xbox One was released on 8 August 2016, the ports for iOS and Android were released on 31 January 2017, and the ports for the Nintendo Switch and PlayStation 4 were released on 14 September 2017 and 16 January 2018 respectively.
+Originally released as a flash game in 2013, the title was released on 21 October 2015 for Microsoft Windows, macOS, and Linux systems.
 A reworked version of the game, titled Kingdom: New Lands, was released in August 2016, and a sequel, Kingdom Two Crowns, was released in 2018.
-A second sequel, developed by Fury Studios, titled Kingdom Eighties: Summer of Greed is set to launch in 2023 for Windows via Steam.
+A second sequel, developed by Fury Studios, titled Kingdom Eighties: Summer of Greed launched on October 16, 2023, for Windows via Steam.

 The game is played out on a pixel art-based two-dimensional landscape; the player controls a king or queen that rides back and forth, collecting coins and using those coins to spend on various resources, such as hiring soldiers and weaponsmiths, building defenses against creatures that can attack and steal the monarch's crown which will end the game, and otherwise expanding their kingdom.
 The player has otherwise little direct control of the game, and thus must use the coins they collect in judicious ways.

 Kingdom received generally positive reviews appreciating the game's art and music, and its approach that required the players to figure out what to do based on these elements, but felt that the tedious nature of some tasks in the game affected its end-game and replayability.